csc-training/hip-programming/streams/01-streams-basics/README.md

 # Creating a stream and launching a GPU kernel on it

-This exercise demonstrates how a HIP stream is created, and how memory transfers and a GPU kernel can be submitted to it.
+This exercise demonstrates how a HIP stream is created, and how memory transfers and a GPU kernel can be submitted using it.

-The CPU continues executing while GPU work is running asynchronously.
-Before the host can safely access results copied back from the GPU, the stream must be synchronized.

 If your program executes correctly, you should get the following output: